FelixTaylor898/Pride/README.md

 - Used Bootstrap for the visual/functionality of the navigation bar for accessibility and optimization purposes.

 9/9/23
-- Added a rainbow gradient to header and footer, however the footer contains <a> tags despite not being links.
+- Added a rainbow gradient to header and footer.
-This is temporary, I will find a better way to ensure the footer items are aligned.
-- Next on the agenda is to portray the page contents in a more pleasing manner, and finish filling out the text.